ayeungturtle/ConwaysGameOfLife/readme.md

 # Conway's Game of Life
 ## C# Console App (.NET Framework)
+## To see code, open the folder and then "Program.cs."
 ## A zero-player game based on Conway's algorithm.
-## This version starts with random "live" cells.
+This version starts with random "live" cells.

 ![](example.gif)